ReadyCap Lending Review

 Table of Contents

 ReadyCap Lending does not provide all borrower requirements for its loans directly on its website.
-However, the lender does state that the debt service coverage ratio (DSCR) for its SBA loans should be 1.15 to 1.30 depending on how loan proceeds will be used and the industry of the borrower.
-Learn more about calculating DSCR and how it’s used by lenders.
+However, the lender states that the debt service coverage ratio (DSCR) for its SBA loans should be 1.15 to 1.30, depending on how loan proceeds will be used and the borrower’s industry.
+Learn more about calculating DSCR and how lenders use it.

 Additional borrower qualifications are available from the SBA.
-The SBA sets basic requirements for its loan programs, and this information is readily available on the association’s website, which is linked on ReadyCap Lending’s site.
+The SBA sets basic requirements for its loan programs, and this information is readily available on the association’s website, which can be accessed via ReadyCap Lending’s site.

 7(a) Loan Program

-To qualify for the SBA 7(a) loan program, the following requirements must be met:
+To qualify for the SBA 7(a) loan program, you must meet the following requirements: